B.o.B Presents: The Adventures of Bobby Ray: Release and promotion

 In 2008, after signing with Atlantic and Grand Hustle, B.o.B subsequently began working on his debut album.
 For a long period the album's tentative title was simply The Adventures of Bobby Ray.
 In October 2009, during his appearance at the BET Hip Hop Awards, B.o.B revealed that fellow American rappers Eminem and Lupe Fiasco would be featured on his debut album.

 Atlantic Records unveiled the album's original release date to be May 25, 2010.
 With already five mixtapes under his belt, B.o.B decided to release a mixtape in promotion for the album, appropriately titled May 25th, to bring awareness to the album's release date.
 The mixtape, released February 1, 2010, was heavily downloaded and features guest appearances from J. Cole, Asher Roth, Playboy Tre, Charles Hamilton and Bruno Mars, the latter of whom is featured on the mixtape's bonus track, titled "Nothin' on You".
 The track "Nothin' on You", was then serviced as the lead single from The Adventures of Bobby Ray the very next day.
 In a rare occurrence in hip hop music, the album's release date was pushed up to April 27, 2010 in response to the success of the mixtape and "Nothin' on You".

 The album's track listing was revealed on April 3, 2010.
-In the US, the album was ultimately released with the bonus tracks "Letters from Vietnam" and "I See Ya".
+In the US, the album was ultimately released with the bonus tracks "Letters from Vietnam" and "I See Ya", specifically through the ITunes Store and Target, alongside an interview with B.o.B and the "Nothin' on You" music video.
+In Europe, the single "I'll Be in the Sky" was added as the seventh track to the album, extending the track listing to 13 songs.
+Meanwhile, on the European version on the iTunes Store, "Grip Ur Body" and "Cyber Heaven" were added as bonus tracks.
+In South Korea, a remix of "Nothin' on You" featuring Jay Park is featured as a bonus track, and in Japan, "I'll Be in the Sky", alongside "Haterz Everywhere" (featuring Wes Fif) appear as bonus tracks.